Ruscelli/Rossacio’s 1599 map of the Eastern Seaboard: influential, important, highly aesthetic, and full of detailed and embedded stories.

 Condition Rating: VG

-When Ruscelli first created this map of the North Atlantic seaboard, it was meant for the first edition of his La Geografia di Claudio Tolomeo (1561).
-While the mapmaker drew on earlier Italian charts in the process, the end product soon became quite influential, as it constituted one of the first dedicated maps to focus on the North American coastline.
-Due to its influence and popularity, Ruscelli’s map was later included in Giuseppe Rosaccio’s 1598 edition of Ptolemy.
-However, before including it in his tome, Rosaccio amended and embellished Ruscelli’s map significantly.
+When Ruscelli first crafted this map of the North Atlantic seaboard, it was a pivotal moment in cartographic history.
+His work, intended for the first edition of his La Geografia di Claudio Tolomeo (1561), drew on earlier Italian charts but soon emerged as a significant influence.
+It was one of the first dedicated maps to spotlight the North American coastline, a feat that would shape our understanding of the region for centuries.
+This map, later included in Giuseppe Rosaccio’s 1598 edition of Ptolemy, underwent significant amendments and embellishments by Rosaccio, further cementing its historical significance.

 The original 1561 map was based heavily on a 1548 map by Gastaldi, which focused strictly on delineating the coastline.
 Ruscelli added more detail about the interior, particularly a network of coastal rivers and one of the first depictions of a mountain chain in the North American interior.
-But a lot had happened since Ruscelli’s map was first created, and knowledge of the Americas was constantly expanding and improving.
+But a lot had happened since Ruscelli’s map was first created, and knowledge of the Americas constantly expanded and improved.
 Moreover, seminal mapmakers from Germany and Flanders had begun incorporating the latest discoveries and noting new toponyms on their maps.
 Rosaccio wanted to follow suit, leading him to update Ruscelli’s plate before including it in his edition.
 Among Rossacio’s sources was Ortelius’ map of America (1570), from which many of the changes seem to have been inspired.
-But other Dutch mapmakers, for example Theodor De Bry, also influenced Rosaccio’s decision-making.
+However, other Dutch mapmakers, such as Theodor De Bry, also influenced Rosaccio’s decision-making.

-Among the new features that Rosaccio added to Ruscelli’s original plate were explicitly decorative elements such as the sea monster and sailing ship, which are the primary ways to distinguish a Rossacio edition from the earlier states.
-But he also added a litany of new features and toponyms.
-In the first category, we note the presence of many more mountains in the interior and entirely new islands in the North Atlantic (e.g. Icarus and Drogeo di Francis).
-Many of the regional place names in the American interior, such as Avagal (from Ortelius 1570) or Virginia (from De Bry/White 1590), were also added by Rosaccio.
+Rosaccio’s additions to Ruscelli’s original plate were decorative and preserved historical toponyms.
+The map now featured more mountains in the interior and entirely new islands in the North Atlantic, such as Icarus and Drogeo di Francis.
+Rosaccio also added many regional place names in the American interior, such as Avagal (from Ortelius 1570) or Virginia (from De Bry/White 1590), preserving these historical toponyms for future researchers.

 Rosaccio even goes so far as to rename the continent India Nuova (upper left corner – immediately below is a printed note referring to Columbus’ discovery).
-And finally, Rosaccio adopted place names for topographic features, such as cape and coves, directly from Ortelius (e.g. C. de Laborador and C. Fredo).
-Despite the obvious adoptions, other new features have more obscure origins.
-The insertion of a river and lake in the far north, for example, or the very southern placement of the new but well-known toponym Terra Corte Real, are difficult to contextualize.
+Finally, Rosaccio adopted place names for topographic features, such as cape and coves, directly from Ortelius (e.g., C. de Laborador and C. Fredo).
+Despite the apparent adoptions, other new features have more obscure origins.
+The insertion of a river and lake in the far north, for example, or the very southern placement of the latest but well-known toponym, Terra Corte Real, is difficult to contextualize.

 Neatline’s example of this excellent map is the updated state from the Rosaccio edition.
 We note that our map comes from the second edition of Rosaccio’s work, published in 1599, as a visible crack in the plate (bottom left corner) does not appear in the editions from 1598.
 It remains one of the earliest dedicated maps of the East Coast that one can freely acquire.
-The map essentially covers the East Coast from Labrador in the north to the Carolina-Florida border in the south.
-It contains a significant number of place names, including sites that since have developed into well-known cities (e.g. New York/Angoulesme or Kitty Hawk/Larcadia in North Carolina).
+The map covers the East Coast from Labrador in the north to the Carolina-Florida border in the south.
+It contains many place names, including sites that have since developed into well-known cities (e.g., New York/Angoulesme or Kitty Hawk/Larcadia in North Carolina).

 We at Neatline think that Tierra Nueva is a fantastic map that is the ideal foundation to start a collection of this region and the history of North America.